francisco-com-au/abstracted-resources/README.md

 # K8S Abstracted Resources
-Goal is to enable platform engineers to *easily* create custom resources and operators
+Goal is to enable Platform Engineers to *easily* create custom resources and operators.

 # Motivation
 ## The current state of the cloud